jiheh/backtoreality/README.md

 Back to Reality
 ========

-A boilerplate for web developers who want to work with stereoscopic augmented reality!
+A boilerplate for web developers who want to make apps for stereoscopic augmented reality using three.js and getUserMedia.

-Uses three.js and getUserMedia.
+To get started, `npm install` and `npm run local`!

 Note: Chrome now requires a secure connection in order to access your device's camera!
 I recommend deploying to your app to test it out on other devices.